our team

 • BA(Hons)

 Based in Sydney, Anne has a first-class honours degree in English literature from the University of New South Wales.
-Based in Sydney, she has over 30 years’ experience in university administration, competitive grant application writing, editing and proofreading.
+She has over 30 years’ experience in university administration, competitive grant application writing, editing and proofreading.

 • BFA

-Marie is a Tāmaki Makaurau Auckland-based artist who has been creating delicately intimate and thoughtful works for over 30 years and has been critically acclaimed since 1996 in representing New Zealand at Australia’s Asia-Pacific Triennale and has work in public and private collections in Aotearoa New Zealand and Australia.
-She is the editorial assistant at Art News New Zealand, is the editor at Unitec’s ePress, and lectures in photography.
+Marie is a Tāmaki Makaurau Auckland-based artist who has been creating delicately intimate and thoughtful works for over 30 years.
+She has exhibited widely to critical acclaim since representing New Zealand at Australia’s Asia-Pacific Triennale in 1996.
+Marie's work is held in public and private collections in Aotearoa New Zealand and Australia.
+As well as copy-editing for JoCAT, Marie has experience as an editorial assistant at Art News New Zealand and editor at Unitec’s ePress.
+She lectures in photography.